 Have you ever been so hot you thought you might melt like a popsicle?
-Summer down here in SoCal gets pretty toasty and makes me wish I had a few freeze pops.
+Summer down here in SoCal gets pretty toasty and makes me wish I had a few freezes pops.
 When I get home from work I love to blast the AC and pretend that I live in an igloo.
 However, the only thing worse than boiling in the heat is seeing all my money evaporate away in cooling bills.
-Other people take a different approach to cooling; they use geometric shapes or heat exchangers to passively cool their houses.
+Other people take a different approach to cooling PCBs; they use geometric shapes or heat exchangers to passively cool their houses.

 Passive cooling systems use natural phenomena to cool down boards, meaning they don’t need any more power to work.
 They’re also generally smaller than systems, though that can vary based on which design you choose.

-There are certainly a few other cooling techniques than the ones I’ll mention here.
+There are certainly a few other cooling PCB techniques than the ones I’ll mention here.
 However, these are some of the most chilling schemes.

 Conduction and Radiation/Heat Spreaders - Where convection involves heat transfer in fluids, radiation and conduction deal with solids.
-Heat spreaders normally are not the backbone of your thermal resistance management, but instead augment it.
+Heat spreaders normally are not the backbone of your thermal resistance management, but instead, augment it.
 Basically, any piece of metal acts as a heat spreader since it will conduct thermal energy.
 To best use conduction and radiation, you should try to direct as much heat as possible to the outside layers of your board, where it can be radiated more efficiently.
 You can use thermal vias to conduct heat, instead of electricity, to the outside of multilayer boards.
-Large power and ground planes will also help dissipate heat because bigger areas will radiate more effectively.
+The large power and ground planes will also help dissipate heat because bigger areas will radiate more effectively.

 Heat Exchangers - Heat exchangers are often used in conventional AC units.
 They use a refrigerant and a vaporization/condensation cycle to transfer heat from one area to another.
 In PCBs, there are two main types of heat exchangers: heat pipes and cold plates.
 The main difference between these is the form factor; heat pipes are thin and cold plates are wide.
 This kind of system can be very small, and it transfers heat efficiently.
 It also has a low chance of failure since it is a self-contained system with no mechanical.

 Droplet Cooling - This experimental kind of cooling involves the same kind of process found in heat exchangers.
 The main difference is that the fluid in heat exchangers travels a relatively long distance horizontally, whereas here the fluid travels a short distance vertically.
-The nice thing about this system is that it automatically reacts to hotspots that can form on integrated circuits (ICs).
-In addition, it can conduct and radiate thermal energy like a heat spreader for power dissapation, but with greater effect, because it can conduct in both the horizontal and vertical directions.
+The nice thing about this system is that it automatically reacts to hotspots that can form integrated circuits (ICs).
+In addition, it can conduct and radiate thermal energy like a heat spreader for power dissipation, but with greater effect, because it can conduct in both the horizontal and vertical directions.

 This is what happens when you don’t have any kind of cooling.